 Ryan Conger has performed at a number of prestigious international jazz festivals including The Montreux, Vienne, and Umbria Jazz Festivals.
 He maintains a busy local performance schedule with a wide variety of Utah based bands including: The Joe McQueen Quartet, Talia Keys and the Love, Mountain Boogaloo, Earthestra, and the Ryan Conger Band.

 Ryan has also recorded, produced, and performed on a number of critically acclaimed studio albums, recently including: We’re Here– Talia Keys and the Love (2018), Water– Grits Green (2017), Earthestra– Ryan Conger (2016), The Legendary Joe McQueen Quartet (2014).
 He also composed the original soundtrack music for the documentary film, A Tale of Two Totters (2010).

-Ryan’s latest album, Spacecaseace and The New Fang Dangled, is a multi-media exploration in audio-centric visual story telling.
-Recording in Varanasi, India, the Canary Islands, and the United States, Ryan worked with vocalists, instrumentalists, graphic artists, and video game developers from around the world, combining a wide range of styles, genres, and artistic mediums with his own unique blend of world, jazz, funk, electronic music, and sci-fi influences to create a new vision of a concept multi-media album.
-Spacecaseace and The New Fang Dangled is set to be released Fall 2019.
+Ryan’s latest album, Spacecaseace and The New Fang Dangled, is a multi-media exploration in audio-centric visual storytelling.
+Recording in Varanasi, India, the Canary Islands, and the United States, Ryan worked with vocalists, instrumentalists, graphic artists, and video game developers from around the world, combining a wide range of styles, genres, and artistic mediums with his own unique blend of world, jazz, funk, electronic music, and sci-fi influences to create a new vision of a concept multimedia album.